Wednesday of Holy Week – Reading

 and

-In these, he is in contrast to a rebellious Israel.
-In the Gospel, Jesus tells frequently tells his disciples to listen; in other words, to submit totally to the Way of life to which he is calling them.
+In these, Jesus is in contrast to a rebellious Israel.
+In the Gospel, he frequently tells his disciples to listen; in other words, to submit totally to the Way of life to which he is calling them.

 This will be described in greater detail in the fourth Song (on Good Friday).
 The Servant willingly submits to insults and beatings and will not return in kind.
 To do so would be to bring himself down to the level of his attackers.
 Plucking the beard was a great insult.
 He offers his back for a beating, something given only to criminals.
 This, of course, will happen during the scourging…similarly for the mocking and spitting.
 It requires great inner strength not to respond in kind to such provocation.
 But when it is undergone with dignity, it is the attacker who seems small.

-God comes to his help so that he is “untouched by the insults”.
-This is the sign of the inner security and strength.
+God comes to help so that he is not “disgraced” – he is untouched by the insults.
+This is the sign of the inner security and strength that comes from trusting in God.
 Insults and violence cannot change the inner reality of the person.
 And ultimately the Lord is on his side.
 Insults are either true or false.
 If they are true, they are not really insults but simply a statement of fact.
 If they are false, they can be ignored.
 In either case, to respond with violence is to show weakness and insecurity.

 He meets insults and physical attacks with firmness.
 He will not be turned away from the way that the Father is asking him to go.
-Knowing that the ultimate outcome will not be shame, but vindication and glory.
-“The Lord God is my help.”
-Towards the end of his public life, we are told that Jesus “resolutely set his face to go to Jerusalem” (Luke 9:51).
+Knowing that the ultimate outcome will not be shame, but vindication and glory because:

 Jesus is perfectly innocent of all the charges thrown against him.
 He has no fear of court proceedings, even when they are corrupt.
 Final vindication will be his.